johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you disable this policy or don't configure it, unload event handlers will gradually be deprecated in-line with the deprecation rollout and sites which don't set Permissions-Policy header will stop firing `unload` events.

-If you enable this policy then unload event handlers will continue to work by default.
+If you enable this policy, then unload event handlers continue to work by default.

   #### Supported features: